Table of Contents

 But usually, after payment, you just keep the receipt and head home.

-You’ll need to present the receipt because you will need that on the releasing day.
+You’ll need to present the receipt because you will need that on the release day.

 Trip 2: Picking up your Apostilled Philippine documents (H3)